-- (1) A retailer may place a small customer on a shortened collection cycle with the agreement of the customer. - (2) Otherwise, a retailer may place a small customer on a shortened collection cycle only if: - (a) in the case of a residential customer-the customer is not experiencing payment difficulties; and - (b) the retailer has given the customer a reminder or warning notice for 2 consecutive bills; and - (c) before the second reminder or warning notice, the retailer has given the customer a notice informing the customer that: - (i) receipt of the second reminder or warning notice may result in the customer being placed on a shortened collection cycle; and - (ii) being on a shortened collection cycle means the customer will not receive a reminder notice until the customer has paid 3 consecutive bills in the customer's billing cycle by the pay-by date; and
+- (1) A retailer may place a small customer on a shortened collection cycle with the agreement of the customer. - (1A) A retailer may place a residential customer facing payment difficulties on a shortened collection cycle in accordance with Part 3. - (2) Otherwise, a retailer may place a small customer on a shortened collection cycle only if:

-- (iii) failure to make a payment may result in arrangements being made for disconnection of the supply of energy without a further reminder notice; and - (iv) alternative payment arrangements may be available; and - (v) the customer may obtain further information from the retailer (on a specified telephone number). - (3) The retailer must, within 10 business days of placing the small customer on a shortened collection cycle, give the customer notice that: - (a) the customer has been placed on a shortened collection cycle; and - (b) the customer must pay 3 consecutive bills in the customer's billing cycle by the pay-by date in order to be removed from the shortened collection cycle; and - (c) failure to make a payment may result in arrangements being made for disconnection of the supply of energy without a further reminder notice. - (4) The retailer must remove the small customer from the shortened collection cycle as soon as practicable after the customer pays 3 consecutive bills in the customer's billing cycle by the pay-by date, unless the customer requests that this not be done. - (5) In this clause:
+- (a) in the case of a residential customer-the customer is not facing experiencing payment difficulties; and - (b) the retailer has given the customer a reminder or warning notice for 2 consecutive bills; and - (c) before the second reminder or warning notice, the retailer has given the customer a notice informing the customer that: - (i) receipt of the second reminder or warning notice may result in the customer being placed on a shortened collection cycle; and - (ii) being on a shortened collection cycle means the customer will not receive a reminder notice until the customer has paid 3 consecutive bills in the customer's billing cycle by the pay-by date; and - (iii) failure to make a payment may result in arrangements being made for disconnection of the supply of energy without a further reminder notice; and - (iv) alternative payment arrangements may be available; and - (v) the customer may obtain further information from the retailer (on a specified telephone number). - (3) The retailer must, within 10 business days of placing the small customer on a shortened collection cycle, give the customer notice that: - (a) the customer has been placed on a shortened collection cycle; and - (b) the customer must pay 3 consecutive bills in the customer's billing cycle by the pay-by date in order to be removed from the shortened collection cycle; and - (c) failure to make a payment may result in arrangements being made for disconnection of the supply of energy without a further reminder notice. - (4) The retailer must remove the small customer from the shortened collection cycle as soon as practicable after the customer pays 3 consecutive bills in the customer's billing cycle by the pay-by date, unless the customer requests that this not be done. - (14A) Subclauses (3) and (4) do not apply to a residential customer facing payment difficulties placed on a shortened collection cycle in accordance with Part 3. - (5) In this clause: